Plans are in the works to reopen the revolving restaurant...

 But referring to Manhatta, a Meyer restaurant that features views of Manhattan from 60 floors up, he added: "Manhatta is a good experience — and, it's using the views in a classy way — so I guess if he's going to go in that direction then he's aspiring to Windows on the World ... and, that is definitely the standard he's going to have to achieve."

 Roston said he believes that's because restaurants and dining are about more than just food.
 He said they're also about culture — and the dining experience.
-"If there's not enough culture and the food isn't good, with a revolving restaurant I guess there's still the entertainment," he said, adding: "But, just because [revolving restaurants] are here and there doesn't mean people love them ...
+"If there's not enough culture and the food isn't good, with a revolving restaurant I guess there's still the entertainment," he said, adding: "But just because [revolving restaurants] are here and there doesn't mean people love them ...
 It just means some businessman wants to draw them in."

-A recent Travel Channel Food+Culture blog piece titled "10 Top-of-the-World Revolving Restaurants" offered: "The idea of eating a gourmet meal or drinking craft cocktails while rotating in a 360-degree circle might not sound very practical or conventional but when you add a spectacular view to the mix, what's not to like (unless you have vertigo)?"
+A recent Travel Channel Food+Culture blog piece titled "10 Top-of-the-World Revolving Restaurants" offered: "The idea of eating a gourmet meal or drinking craft cocktails while rotating in a 360-degree circle might not sound very practical or conventional, but when you add a spectacular view to the mix, what's not to like (unless you have vertigo)?"

-The first revolving restaurant was built, in fact, as part of a TV tower in Dortmund, Germany, in 1959 — and the first in the United States, called La Ronde, was launched atop an office building at the Ala Moana Center in Honolulu, Hawaii, in 1961, followed soon after by the revolving Eye of the Needle atop the Space Needle in Seattle, built for the 1962 World's Fair.
+The first revolving restaurant was built as part of a TV tower in Dortmund, Germany, in 1959 — and the first in the United States, called La Ronde, was launched atop an office building at the Ala Moana Center in Honolulu, Hawaii, in 1961, followed soon after by the revolving Eye of the Needle atop the Space Needle in Seattle, built for the 1962 World's Fair.

-In the 2008 book "Revolving Architecture: A History of Buildings That Rotate, Swivel, and Pivot," author Chad Randl wrote that while alternately lauded as the future of architecture or dismissed as pure folly, revolving buildings are "a fascinating missing chapter in architectural history" — one with "surprising relevance to issues in contemporary architectural design."
+In the 2008 book "Revolving Architecture: A History of Buildings That Rotate, Swivel, and Pivot" author Chad Randl wrote that while alternately lauded as the future of architecture or dismissed as pure folly, revolving buildings are "a fascinating missing chapter in architectural history" — one with "surprising relevance to issues in contemporary architectural design."

 According to a comprehensive online list, revolving restaurants can be found, among locations worldwide, in Albania, Azerbaijan, Bangladesh, Bolivia, Cambodia, Canada, China, Egypt, Finland, France, Germany, Greece and Guatemala to India, Iran, Iraq, Japan, Kazakhstan, Kenya, Kuwait, Nepal and even in North Korea and Uzbekistan.